nagarjun247/demo/CONTRIBUTING.md

 To get the latest copy of upstream repository with _your_ changes also integrated into it, follow the steps already mentioned in the previous section.

-_NOTE:_ It is recommended never to merge any of your changes directly into your `master` branch.
+_NOTE:_ It is recommended never to merge any of your changes directly into your local `master` branch.
 Rather, sync your `master` branch only by pulling in the latest changes from the _upstream_ repository.

 ## Useful Tip
 In particular, the following git command is very useful for viewing all your commits as a tree structure in your terminal itself.